thuliteio/thulite.io/content/norrsken/index.md

 ---
 title: "Norrsken"
-description: "Norrsken is a simple, stylish blog theme, designed to be an archive for all your digital things — available mid 2024!"
+description: "Norrsken is a simple blog theme, designed to be an archive for all your digital things.
+Available mid-2024!"
-summary: "Norrsken is a simple, stylish blog theme, designed to be an archive for all your digital things — available mid 2024!"
+summary: "Norrsken is a simple blog theme, designed to be an archive for all your digital things.
+Available mid-2024!"
 date: 2024-03-22T11:12:22+01:00
 lastmod: 2024-03-22T11:12:22+01:00
 draft: false